340 First St.

 Utica, NE 68456

-- We will notify you as soon as we have checked in your order - this will not be the same day as delivery to the building.
-Once your books are complete we will send you an invoice and ship upon receiving payment.
+- Once your books are complete we will send you an invoice and ship upon receiving payment.

 - Remove all material from bags & boards before bundling it.

-- We will remove all covers from TP/HCs unless instructed to leave them on.
+- We will remove all covers from Trade Paperbacks unless instructed to leave them on.

 - Avoid using tape on the order form.
 This paper will travel with the book and tape likes to stick to paper!